 9) Check for home delivery

-It does not matter if the trip is long or short, I assure you that thanks to planning you will be able to visit many wineries.
+It does not matter if the trip is long or short, I assure you that with good planning, you will be able to visit multiple wineries.
 But sometimes thinking of moving or traveling with bottles of wine becomes a bit annoying.
 That’s why many of these establishments offer to deliver the wine to your home country.
 Just imagine relaxing at home and getting the wine you love straight to your doorstep.

 For example, some wineries have an online section for purchasing wine on their website.
 Either way, all the wineries will help you carry wines or even ship them directly to your door.

 10) Share your experience with other tourists

 Your journey does not end when you are back at home.
 You consequently become a trustworthy source of information and, above all, recommendation.
-Online platforms and social networks allow us to share our experience (or at least the most delighting ones) so that other travellers get that last little push they need to make the same or a similar trip.
+Online platforms and social networks allow one to share his/her experience so that other travellers get that last little push they need to make the same or a similar trip.
 Moreover, as mentioned before, online platforms like Trip Advisor can help you decide what to do, how and where to go.
-It is a good way to contribute and return the favor in the form of a practical guide by sharing our experience there.
+It is a good way to contribute and return the favor in the form of a practical guide by sharing your experience there.